-Any of the spouses may file a petition for judicial separation or divorce without the other’s consent.
+Any of the spouses may file a petition for judicial divorce without the other’s consent.

-It is not required to have been legally separated for a certain period of time in order to be able to file for a divorce.
+It is not required to have been previously separated for a certain period of time in order to be able to file for a divorce.

 2. Types of Divorce